-Because any active addict uses substances to numb, escape or avoid pain, they are typically void of any emotional cues.
+Because addicted people use substances to numb, escape, or avoid pain, they are typically void of any emotional cues.
 More to the point, they avoid situations or conversations (intimate ones) that might trigger unwanted emotional responses.

 Additionally, because active addiction is a disconnection from self and therefore they are not in touch with their own emotional or spiritual needs, they cannot connect to those needs in others.

 In other words, where love is an easy enough word to say, it requires a movement away from ego and fear to truly offer and fully accept.
-Active alcoholics are in a constant state of ego and fear; the bricks and mortar that make a very substantial wall which impedes emotional availability.
+People who are actively addicted are in a constant state of ego and fear; the bricks and mortar make a very substantial wall that impedes emotional availability.

-4. They seem to love the bottle more.
+4. People with substance use disorder seem to love the bottle more.